 Courtesy of Visit Bastrop.

 Strolling historic downtown Bastrop is a delightful experience.
 Main street is lined with shops, restaurants, breweries, and more.
-Stop into Cripple Creek Wine and Gifts for the cutest things you ever did see.
+Stop into CC Wine & Co. for the cutest things you ever did see.
 This is also the spot for wine connoisseurs—their hefty selection of wine and wine accessories are all too easy to buy after a legendary tasting.
-Southern Edge Boutique is trendier women’s fashion with a nod towards Texan and southern styles, including lots of locally made items.
+Ivana May is the perfect place to find sweet and timeless pieces for your little ones.
+All pieces are unique and handmade!
 For something more esoteric, the Lost Pines Art Bazaar has decor and furnishings, art, antiques and gifts from all around the world.
 Art lovers will also find a home at the Lost Pines Art Center, a comprehensive art center with a gallery, classrooms, artist studios, a sculpture garden and more.
 Music lovers can lose hours flipping through vinyl at Astro Record Store, voted best satellite record emporium by the Austin Chronicle.
 And for a pricier (but also more enviable) souvenir, get fitted for beautiful boots at Texas Boot Company.
 If you’re spending a little more time there, stop by the producer-centric Bastrop Farmers Market for produce, artisan goods, meat, honey, and prepared items to make your stay a little tastier.
 Community Gardens is one of the most unique venues in Bastrop—they’ve partnered with local businesses to curate products, comestibles, coffee and all things garden for a food hall-meets-local mall-style experience.

 Maxine's Cafe & Bakery.
 Courtesy of Visit Bastrop.